tituslearning/moodle-block_homework/README.md

+Titus Learning 2017
+This plugin has been updated by Titus Learning.
+For details of these updates see the file releasenotes.md

 Homework Block
 --------------
 Copyright Overnet Data Ltd.

 Moodle has a powerful and extremely flexible course system that includes the ability to set assignments for learners.
 However the very flexibility of this